 One drawback to French Quarter compared to the other Disney Moderate resorts is that it is the only resort without a table service dining option.

 However, you can walk over to Boatwrights (the table service restaurant at Port Orleans Riverside) or take a quick boat ride to Disney Springs and be within reach of many excellent table service restaurants.
 So it doesn’t bother me much.

 Most rooms at French Quarter have two queen beds (there are some rooms with one king bed) and were refurbished in 2018.
 They have hardwood floors, a large flat screen TV, drawers, a Keurig coffee machine, mini-fridge, and table with two chairs.

 French Quarter rooms still have a curtain separating the bathroom area from the rest of the room, while a few Moderates now have heavy sliding doors.

 There are two sinks in the bathroom area which is nice when trying to get ready in the morning.

-The biggest drawback to Port Orleans French Quarter is cost.
+The biggest drawback to Port Orleans French Quarter is the cost.
 It is regularly excluded from Disney discounts due to the fact that there is a great deal of demand for stays here.

 With the rack rate starting at $219 (plus tax) and no discounts in sight, a stay here is very expensive.
-It might be worth it to you for the atmosphere and great transportation, tough.
+It might be worth it to you for the atmosphere and great transportation, though.